wine bottle disposal

 The Implications of Improper Wine Disposal

-When wine reaches the end of its life cycle, improper disposal can have significant environmental and legal consequences.
+When wine reaches the end of its life cycle, improper disposal can have significant environmental and legal consequences — particularly for commercial operators managing large volumes.

 Here are some of the implications that improper wine disposal can lead to: